There is a chance that you’ve heard about how incredibly important your thyroid is for a number of functions… but why is that?

 The thyroid is a butterfly-shaped endocrine gland located at the base of the neck.
 Its main responsibility is to secrete hormones that regulate your metabolism and serum calcium levels.

-To better understand this and additional terminology used in this article, we are going to highlight the main proteins, enzymes, and hormones you should know:
+To better understand this and additional terminology used in this article, we are going to highlight the main protein, enzyme, and hormone testing that we do at Natural Med Doc to ensure optimal levels:

 Thyroid-stimulating hormone (TSH) is the most frequently run thyroid marker.
 It is oftentimes used as the sole measure of thyroid function.
 The higher this number, the louder the brain is speaking when asking for more hormones.